yayra/Business-Analytics/RFM_Retention_Analysis/README.md

 **Average Spending**: Customers in **Category 4** had a median total spending of **299,000 UZS**, higher than other segments, indicating a tendency to purchase higher-value items.

 **Spending Volatility**: The spending standard deviation for **Category 4** was **180,000 UZS**, reflecting significant variability in purchase amounts.

 Further analysis shows that churned customers in **Categories 4 and 5** typically made only one purchase, with notable differences in spending behavior:

-**Category 4**: Median purchase amount of **299,000 UZS**, indicating preference for higher-value products but a lack of repeat purchases.
+• **Category 4**: Median purchase amount of **299,000 UZS**, indicating preference for higher-value products but a lack of repeat purchases.

-**Category 5**: Median purchase amount of **179,000 UZS**, the lowest among all segments, suggesting a preference for lower-cost products before churn.
+• **Category 5**: Median purchase amount of **179,000 UZS**, the lowest among all segments, suggesting a preference for lower-cost products before churn.

 **Category 1** customers (Best Customers - Highest Engagement) represent a crucial segment with a relatively high retention rate of 76%, yet a churn rate of 24% remains.
 On average, they made **4 purchases per month** and spent **282,000 UZS** per transaction.
 This suggests an opportunity to further strengthen loyalty through targeted engagement initiatives.

+---

 **3. Inferences and Business Implications**

 Based on the churn analysis, the following key conclusions and strategic implications can be drawn:

 **Churn Risk Factors**:

 Customers with higher recency and lower frequency values are at a significantly higher risk of churn.

-High-spending, low-frequency customers may have unmet expectations or experience dissatisfaction after their initial purchase, requiring improved post-purchase engagement strategies.
+High-spending, low-frequency customers (Category 4) may have unmet expectations or experience dissatisfaction after their initial purchase, requiring improved post-purchase engagement strategies.

 Increased volatility in spending behavior suggests irregular purchasing patterns, highlighting the need for personalized engagement and targeted communication.

+---

 **4. Retention Strategy Recommendations**:

 To mitigate churn and improve customer retention, the following strategic actions are recommended:

   **1. Enhanced Customer Engagement**:

   •  Implement targeted re-engagement campaigns (e.g., personalized emails, push notifications) within the first 30 days of inactivity.

   •  Leverage loyalty programs to incentivize repeat purchases.

   **2. Improved Customer Onboarding**:

   •  Offer guided onboarding experiences and proactive support to ensure a positive first-time purchase experience.
-     • 	Provide educational content highlighting product benefits and usage.

   **3. Tailored Promotions and Discounts**:

   •  Introduce exclusive offers based on purchasing patterns to encourage repeat transactions.

   •  Offer discounts or bundles on high-value products to increase purchase frequency.

   **4. Customer Feedback and Analysis**:

   •  Conduct surveys or collect feedback from churned customers to identify potential service or product gaps.

   **5. Improved Customer Experience**:

   •  Address potential pain points by enhancing customer service, optimizing the checkout process, and offering post-purchase support to boost satisfaction and reduce churn risk.

 </div>